lorensen/VTKExamples/src/VTKBook/04Chapter4.md

   <figcaption style="color:blue"><b>Figure 4-20</b>.
 The addition of a transform filter to the previous example. <a href="../../Cxx/Rendering/TransformSphere" title="TransformSphere"> See TransformSphere.cxx</a> and <a href="../../Python/Rendering/TransformSphere" title="TransformSphere"> TransformSphere.py</a>.</figcaption>
 </figure>

+The C++ compiler enforces the proper connections of sources, filters, and mappers.
+To decide which objects are compatible, we check the type specification of the SetInput() method.
+If the input object returns an output object or a subclass of that type, the two objects are compatible and may be connected.

 **Generating Oriented Glyphs.**  This example demonstrates the use of an object with multiple inputs. vtkGlyph3D places 3D icons or glyphs (i.e., any polygonal geometry) at every input point.
 The icon geometry is specified with the instance variable Source, and the input points are obtained from the Input instance variable.
 Each glyph may be oriented and scaled in a variety of ways, depending upon the input and instance variables.
 In our example we place cones oriented in the direction of the point normals (**Figure 4-21**).

-The visualization network branches at vtkGlyph3D.
-If either branch is modified, then this filter will re-execute.
-Network updates must branch in both directions, and both branches must be up to date when vtkGlyph3D executes.
-These requirements are enforced by the Update() method, and pose no problem to the implicit execution method.

 <figure id="Figure 4-21">
   <figure id="Figure 4-21a">